A Creative Leadership Program

 Founding Program Partners

-Together, these organizations combine a strong commitment to equity, a deep understanding of the dynamics unique to the creative sector, and the ability to empower leaders to drive lasting change within their communities.
+Together, they combine a strong commitment to equity, a deep understanding of the dynamics unique to the creative sector, and the ability to empower leaders to drive lasting change within their communities.

 portrait of Elizabeth (Liz) Thompson